dbohdan/sqawk/README.md

 `sqawk [globaloptions] script [option=value ...] filename1 [[option=value ...] filename2 ...]`

-One of the filenames can be `-` for the standard input.
+One of the filenames can be `-` for standard input.

 ## SQL